hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modules.md

 It's a dilemma, but fortunately it's not a serious one.
 The solution is twofold.

-First, everone imports Factory.
+First, everyone imports Factory.
 From an architectural perspective, the dependency injection system is an invisible layer that lives above and wraps around everything else.

-Next, we implement part of the "same module" solution shown above, but with a twist, adding the following Factory defintion to **ModuleP**.
+Next, we implement part of the "same module" solution shown above, but with a twist, adding the following Factory definition to **ModuleP**.

 ```swift
 // Public Factory